severinlandolt/latex-thesis-template/README.md

 git clone <url_of_repository>
 ```

-Open the folder in your favourite TeX editor.
+In Atom, you first have to set a "root" file.
+A LaTeX root file is essential for Atom-LaTeX.
+Building, preview, autocompletion, and more features rely on its proper configuration.
+You can manually select the root file by clicking the `home` icon at the bottom of the editor.
+Select the *your_thesis.tex* file.
+This is the correct root file with the sequence `\begin{document}` in it.

 If you have any problems with "rendering" your PDF, just delete the .aux file.

 ## Citation